-(a) Real Estate Practice is an elective course for three hours of graded credit.

-- (b) Prerequisites for taking this course are Property I and II. - (c) The course shall have a final examination. - (d) In publications, the description of the course shall be approximately as follows:
+- (a) Real Estate Practice is an elective course for three hours of graded credit. - (b) The prerequisites for taking this course is Property. - (c) The course shall have a final examination. - (d) In publications, the description of the course shall be approximately as follows: